DevExpress/devextreme-cli/packages/devextreme-schematics/src/migrate-config-components/README.md

 ## Requirements

-- Node.js and npm or yarn
+- Node.js and npm or yarn.
-- Angular application with DevExtreme components
+- Angular application with DevExtreme components.
-- DevExtreme Angular version that supports new configuration components structure
+- DevExtreme Angular version that supports named configuration components.